💀3.15💀 iLL3aT’s Cold Skeleton Warriors/Archers/Mages ❆ League Starter ❆ All Content ❆

-3.13 brought massive buffs to skeleton mages, doubling their projectile speed and giving them 50% more damage.
-The benefits of mages is that they are very fast at clearing compared to warriors, but suffer a lot comparatively in damage (per PoB, about 1/3rd as much with equivalent gear).
+Skeleton mages are very fast at clearing compared to warriors and even archers (longer range), but suffer a little in terms of damage and a lot in visibility & eye health.
 Gearing is the same.
 Most of the information in this guide applies to mages, with the differences outlined below.

 In this variant, we use the same tree except that we add the Dead reckoning jewel and exchange our aura medium cluster jewel for a curse one.
 Skeleton mages scale two elements for EE purposes, and their attacks count as projectiles and spells for tags.
 Each mage summoned has a chance to be either cold, lightning, or fire based (not physical converted to the element), meaning that we want to scale two mages while the third will be the same element as the EE trigger, and thus do very little damage.
 We chose fire because of combustion, cold because of skitterbots-bonechill, and not lightning because other than wrath (not used in this version), lightning is harder to scale.

 To calculate DPS on PoB, you have to enter onto a spreadsheet the DPS figure for each element and then calculate the ratio of each to the highest element (set at 1).
 Averaging the three and multiplying by the highest element’s DPS will give you a “true” approximate DPS.